JVedant/Predicting-number-of-Shares/README.md

 ## Business Challenge :

 [Mashable](www.mashable.com) is a global, multi-platform media and entertainment company.
-Powered by its own proprietary technology, Mashable is the go-to source for tech, digital culture and entertainment content for its dedicated and influential audience around the globe.Just like any other media company its success depends on the popularity of articles.
-And one of the key metrics to measure popularity is to find how many times the article is shared.
+Powered by its own proprietary technology, Mashable is the go-to source for tech, digital culture and entertainment content for its dedicated and influential audience around the globe.
+Just like any other media company its success depends on the popularity of articles.
+One of the key metrics to measure popularity is to find how many times the article is shared.

 ## Business benifits :
 Mashable’s entire business is dependent on popularity of articles.
 With accurate prediction of shares, company can choose which articles to publish hence driving higher user engagement and profits.
 Rough estimate is 1% increase in engagement time (minutes) increases profit by up to 5%